-This report summarises the key energy, water and carbon data prepared for submission to the Higher Education Statistics Agency (HESA) Estates Management Record and compares progress against Northumbria's targets for the 2023-24 financial year.
+This report summarises the key energy, water and carbon data prepared for submission to the Higher Education Statistics Agency (HESA) Estates Management Record.
+Northumbria University continues to align its Scope 3 reporting with the Standardised Carbon Emissions Framework (SCEF), introduced for the higher education sector in 2023.
+Additional emissions categories, including Procurement and Staff/Student Commuting, are included in this year's report for the first time.